NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

     stereo_gui [options] <images> [<cameras>] output_file_prefix

-Use as an Image Viewer
+Use as an image viewer
 ~~~~~~~~~~~~~~~~~~~~~~

 This program can be also used as a general-purpose image viewer, case in